leon-thomm/ryvencore-qt/docs/README.md

 ## Resources

 May I also point to the [website of the Ryven project](https://ryven.org) if you haven't been there already.
 And there's a small [YouTube channel](https://www.youtube.com/channel/UCfpqNAOXv35bj_j_E_OyR_A).
-How about a Discord server in the future?